runtimeverification/vlsm/CODING_CONVENTIONS.md

 }.
 ```

-### Inductive and CoInductive types
+### Inductive and coinductive types

 - C-style type name
 - CamelCase constructors
-- to avoid name clashes, constructor names can be prefixed with an abbreviation of the type name
+- to avoid name clashes, constructor names can be prefixed with an abbreviation of the type name followed by `_`
 - no indentation in constructor declarations
 - the first `|` in constructor declarations should not be omitted
+- it's preferred to include the sort annotation

 Example:
 ```coq